jenkinsci/notify-events-plugin/README.md

 - Microsoft Teams
 - Voice calls

-See the full list of supported messengers list [here](https://notify.events/en-US/features).
+See the full list of supported messengers [here](https://notify.events/en-US/features).

 #### Read the manual in other languages